-Through Dr. Bredesen’s work with thousands of participants and now with a clinical trial (with results to be published early in 2021), he has found that the most effective nutrition for support of brain health includes a mildly ketogenic, plant-rich, highly nutritive diet combined with nightly fasting of a minimum of 12 hours with at least 3 before bed.
+Through Dr. Bredesen’s work with thousands of participants and now with early results from a successful clinical trial, he has found that the most effective nutrition for support of brain health includes a mildly ketogenic, plant-rich, highly nutritive diet combined with nightly fasting of a minimum of 12 hours with at least 3 before bed.
 This approach is summarized as the KetoFLEX 12/3 diet — a heavily plant-based, nutrient-dense, whole foods diet, that emphasizes local, organic, and seasonal non-starchy vegetables from every color of the rainbow, combined with an adequate amount of protein, and generous amounts of healthy fat.
 This approach utilizes multiple mechanisms to optimally support the brain to prevent and reverse cognitive decline.

 - Creates critical insulin sensitivity

 - Addresses neuronal fuel reduction and mitochondrial deficiency

 - Provides raw materials for synaptic support

 - Protects against nutrient deficiencies associated with cognitive decline

 - Protects against muscle and bone loss associated with cognitive decline

 The primary side effect is improved health and protection from all chronic disease.
 Read on for a description of the dietary plan with a summary of the KetoFLEX 12/3 Brain Food Pyramid below.

 KetoFLEX 12/3 Overview